mousepawmedia/devdocs/source/network/harbormaster_jenkins.rst

 * Add and modify the build triggers.

-* Push to repositories without accepted Revision.
+* Push to repositories without an accepted Revision.

+For more information, see :ref:`rmdabout`.

 ..
 NOTE:: We do not accept requests to become a Repository Master, so don't ask.